jouissances/jouissances.github.io/_posts/2018-11-13-learning_object_relationships_in_ruby_with_pok_mons.markdown

 <hr>

 *All flub-ups and boo-boos, if there are any, are mine.
 Any questions, shoot a message anytime!
 I don’t bite.
 Follow me on Twitter at @jouissances.
+Originally published on Medium [here](https://medium.com/@janicedarikho/learning-object-relationship-in-ruby-with-pok%C3%A9mons-c1f7e816fa8a).
 *